-Stylage and Juvederm are brands of hyaluronic acid based dermal fillers.
+Stylage and Juvederm are brands of hyaluronic acid based-dermal fillers.
 Stylage is developed and produced by Vivacy Laboratories, a global pharmaceutical company based in France.
-Juvederm, on the other hand, is a product of the Dublin-based Allergan.
+Juvederm is a product of the Dublin-based Allergan.
 Stylage has been approved for use in the United Kingdom since 2011.

 Stylage products are also perfect for volume restoration and facial remodeling.
-In particular, Stylage XL and Stylage XXL help restore facial contours and replenish the lost volume of the face.
-Apart from augmenting the cheekbone area, Stylage fillers effectively treat mild to severe skin sagging (medically known as facial ptosis).
+In particular, Stylage XL and Stylage XXL help restore facial contours and volume.
+In addition to augmenting the cheekbone area, Stylage fillers effectively treat mild to severe skin sagging (medically known as facial ptosis).
 Voluma XC is Juvederm’s answer to age-related volume loss.
-Fortified with volumizing ingredients, it helps adult patients to increase the volume in the cheek area for a youthful appearance.
+Fortified with volumizing ingredients, it helps adult patients to increase cheek volume for a youthful appearance.

-Stylage fillers such as Stylage Hydro and Stylage Hydromax have the added benefit of bio-revitalization and skin hydration.
-In particular, Stylage Hydro is able to improve skin elasticity and revitalize the neck and decollete, backs of the hands, and face.
-It also helps to treat skin dehydration of moderate severity (for severe dehydration, it is recommended to use a stronger formulation such as Stylage Hydromax).
-Similarly, Juvederm Hydrate is also used to improve skin hydration, elasticity, and skin tone.
+Stylage Hydro and Stylage Hydromax have the added benefit of bio-revitalization and skin hydration.
+In particular, the former improves skin elasticity and revitalizes the neck, décolleté, backs of the hands, and face.
+It also treats skin dehydration of moderate severity (for severe dehydration, it is recommended to use a stronger formulation such as Stylage Hydromax).
+Similarly, Juvederm Hydrate is used to improve skin hydration, elasticity, and skin tone.
 This injectable is used for the face, neck, and backs of the hands.

 Juvederm is made of cross-linked hyaluronic acid derived from a non-animal source.
 Having a non-animal origin means that it is unlikely to cause any immunogenic reactions.
-Thanks to patented cross-linking technologies used in the manufacturing process), Juvederm is significantly more durable than other fillers on the market.
-The durability of the fillers will be discussed in depth in the following section.
+Thanks to patented cross-linking technologies used in the manufacturing process, Juvederm is significantly more durable than other fillers on the market.

-Many Juvederm and Stylage formulations are infused with lidocaine, an anesthetic that inhibits voltage-gated sodium channels and blocks ionic fluxes.
-By inducing local anesthesia.
-Juvederm effectively reduces pain and discomfort associated with the injection process, making the treatment virtually painless.
+Many Juvederm and Stylage formulations are infused with lidocaine, an anesthetic that inhibits voltage-gated sodium channels and blocks ionic fluxes by inducing local anesthesia.
+This effectively reduces pain and discomfort associated with the injection process, making the treatment virtually painless.

 For Stylage, the duration of action varies greatly among products.
-As claimed by the manufacturer, Stylage cosmetic injectables can last between 6 to 12 months.
+As claimed by the manufacturer, Stylage the results of cosmetic injectables can last between 6 and 12 months.
 Each filler in the collection has an average duration time specified by the manufacturer.

 Each filler brand has its own advantages and disadvantages.
 As well, each patient is unique and has different needs.
-When choosing between Stylage and Juvederm, doctors should consider the indications treated, durability, treatment cost and other important factors.
+When choosing between Stylage and Juvederm, doctors should consider the products’ indications, durability, treatment cost and other important factors.